Maple roasted turnips are complemented by salty bacon and crispy shallots, and this easy one-pan dish is a perfect side dish or brunch!

 PS: I made this recipe several times using Hakurei (white) turnips, but added some watermelon radishes to the final batch for variety and, I admit, visual interest.
 You can mix it up however you want, if you want, by mixing the turnips with radishes, carrots, or almost any other starchy root vegetable you can think of.
 Or you can follow the recipe and use all turnips, and it will still be delicious!

-Maple Roasted Turnips with Bacon and Crispy Shallots (Gluten free, Grain Free, Paleo and Naturally Sweetened)
+Maple Roasted Root Veggies with Bacon and Crispy Shallots

 - 2 Tablespoons extra virgin olive or coconut oil divided